 - Critical Path Management Allows for a Visual Representation of the Duration of the Project: Many programs that implement the critical path method create a network diagram.
 This will provide you with a visual representation of which activities lie on the critical path, which ones are close, and which ones are safely on the non-critical path.

-What can you do if you don’t like the Critical Path?
+What if you don’t like the Critical Path?

 You may not like what you see once you have scheduled your project using the critical path method.
 You may find that the project is going to run longer than the client would like to see.
 Or, there may be a show or event coming up where this project must be complete in order for your company to make a big impact.
 You have a couple of options.